Sjeiti/ronvalstarnl/src/data/markdown/post_no-javascript.md

 ### A hamburger menu

-This is really just an expander but just for examples sake: here is a nested one.
+This is really just an expander.
+But just for examples sake: here is a nested one.
 And a bit of UX advice on hamburgers: try not to use them especially if you only have three menu items.

-Here is also a small issue that is hard to resolve without resorting to Javascript.
+Here we have is also a small issue that is hard to resolve without resorting to Javascript.
 The submenus in this example use `input[type=radio]` and unlike `type=checkbox` radios cannot be disabled when clicking the selected one.
 Resolving this issue requires adding an extra unrelated input which will be checked by Javascript when a checked radio is clicked.

 ```example
 <style>